-Master of Education in Special Education; Emphasis in Gifted Education
+Master of Education - Special Education; Emphasis in Gifted Education

 The M.Ed. program in the Department of Educational & Clinical Studies is designed to meet the needs of persons who hold a baccalaureate degree and wish to earn a master's degree in special education or early childhood education, with or without licensure.
 Students are expected to develop a plan of study that is most relevant to their educational purposes.
 Students seeking a license to teach should be aware that certification or endorsement requirements might limit their choices.
 A number of specific focus areas are available and can lead to the following Nevada Department of Education endorsements: Autism, Early Childhood, Early Childhood Special Education, Generalist-Mild Disabilities, Gifted and Talented, Intellectual Disabilities, Teaching English as a Second Language; or other professional areas, such as Applied Behavioral Analysis.